-Leases in which the University assumes substantially all the risks and rewards of ownership of the leased asset are classified as finance leases.
-Leased assets acquired by way of finance lease and the corresponding lease liabilities are initially recognised at an amount equal to the lower of their fair value and the present value of the minimum lease payments at inception of the lease.
+Leases in which the University assumes substantially the risks and rewards of ownership of the leased asse are classified as finance leases.
+Leased assets acquir by way of finance lease and the corresponding lease liabilities are initially recognised at an amount equal to the lower of their fair value and the present value of to minimum lease payments at inception of the lease.